abarch/comp_scaffold/DexmoPiano/README.md

 This project is about guided learning of rhythm and timing.

-A hand-exoskeleton and a keyboard (connected via MIDI) are used to record the user's musical performance as well as to give respective feedback to his/her fingers.
+A hand-exoskeleton and a keyboard (connected via MIDI) are used to record the user's musical performance as well as to give respective feedback to their fingers.

 ## Features